 Jessica R. Dreistadt is a visionary dreamer, creative thinker, scholar, poet, social philosopher, and results-oriented community change practitioner.
-She is the founding director of The Fruition Coalition, a third-year doctoral student in organizational leadership, a writer, a social justice and community benefit organization educator, and a passionate advocate for progressive social change.
-She has self-published two books, The People Pages: Resources for Social Change and Ashley and Tiana.
+She is the founding director of The Fruition Coalition, a doctoral student in organizational leadership, a writer, a social justice and community benefit organization educator, and a passionate advocate for progressive social change.
+She has written and published 11 books about leadership, social justice, and wellness.
 She has also written and published many articles, including Voting Rights: The Struggle for Democracy which was recognized with a Williams Award.
 She has served nonprofit organizations for over 14 years including more than six years as an executive director.
 As a community advocate, Jessica acted as executive producer of a MarCom Award winning documentary video, Food for Thought: Hunger in the Lehigh Valley, and organized the Lehigh Valley Campaign to Raise the Minimum Wage.
 Jessica has a master’s degree in sociology from Lehigh University as well as a master’s degree in nonprofit management from Eastern University.
-In addition to developing many community-based workshops, she has designed and taught college courses about entrepreneurship, fundraising, public relations, and program evaluation.
+In addition to developing many community-based workshops, she has designed and taught college courses about leadership, entrepreneurship, fundraising, public relations, and program evaluation.
 She is a transformational leader, educator, and writer who is dedicated to working toward a more compassionate, just, sustainable, harmonious, joyous, and beautiful planet.

 Internship Opportunities Available